john-corcoran/internetarchive-downloader/README.md

 Usage example:

-    python3 ia_downloader.py verify space_videos/gov.archives.arc.1155023_20210601_155025_hashes.txt space_videos/gov.archives.arc.1155023
+    python3 ia_downloader.py verify space_videos/20210601_155025_ia_downloader_hashes.txt space_videos

-The above will `verify` that the Internet Archive hash metadata (written during a previous download session) in file `space_videos/gov.archives.arc.1155023_20210601_155025_hashes.txt` aligns with hash values that will be calculated by the script for the files as previously downloaded in folder `space_videos/gov.archives.arc.1155023`.
+The above will `verify` that the Internet Archive hash metadata (written during a previous download session) in file `space_videos/20210601_155025_ia_downloader_hashes.txt` aligns with hash values that will be calculated by the script for the files as previously downloaded in folder `space_videos`.

 The available flag can be viewed using: `python3 ia_downloader.py verify --help`, and is as follows: